GG1D29/my-design-pattern-mastery/README.md

 - Provides unified interface to a set of interfaces in the subsystem.
 - Provides a simple interface for a complex subsystem.
 - Encapsulates all access to a subsystem.

+---

+### S6.
+Proxy Pattern
+- Proxy is a class that controls access to the functionality of another class.
+- Proxy use cases: Create expensive objects on demand, Control access to an object
+---

 This repo is inspired by the Challenges on LinkedIn Learning Course called: